gazebo-tooling/release-tools/README.md

 1. Check that:
     * Several `-debbuilder` jobs have been queued in https://build.osrfoundation.org/
     * A pull request was opened to https://github.com/osrf/homebrew-simulation
+        1. This pull request may take a minute or two to open.